A breakthrough in minerals transportation technology is helping reduce energy needs for Australia's top export commodities.

 The growing demand for Australia’s critical materials has prompted industry to look for improvements in belt conveyor technology, with the aim of reducing energy consumption, improving material handling, and reducing capital and operating costs.

-Professor Craig Wheeler and his team at the University’s Centre for Bulk Solids have devoted more than a decade to the research and development of the patented Rail-Running ConveyorTM, which has been created in partnership with FLSmidth Mining Technologies in the United States.
+Professor Craig Wheeler and his team at the University’s Centre for Bulk Solids have devoted more than a decade to the research and development of the patented Rail-Running ConveyorTM.
+The technology was originally produced in partnership with FLSmidth Mining Technologies in the United States.
+In late 2025, Fluor – a Fortune 500 engineering and construction company based in Texas – took over the technology licence.
+It will operate under Fluor’s wholly owned subsidiary, Virta Inc to support international demand for bulk material handling.

 Rail-Running ConveyorTM systems are designed so that conveyor belts rest on a series of wheeled carts that move along tracks, thereby delivering continuous transportation of bulk materials over long distances.